hpp222/keycloak-on-aws/docs/en/implementation-guide/deployment.md

 6. On the **Step 2 Specify stack details** section, do the following:
     1. **Stack name**: A stack name, such as *KeycloakOnAWS*.
     2. **CertificateArn**: Enter the **ARN** recorded in [Step 1.
 Create ACM certificate](#step-1-create-acm-certificate), such as *arn:aws:acm:us-west-2:1436237113227:certificate/571518b3-123b-4502-1ec3-3t2sae704272*.
+    3. **Hostname**: Enter hostname for your Keycloak server.
-    3. **VpcId**: Select from existing VPCs.
+    4. **VpcId**: Select from existing VPCs.
-    4. **PubSubnets**: Select public subnets for ALB deployment.
+    5. **PubSubnets**: Select public subnets for ALB deployment.
-    5. **PrivSubnets**: Select the private subnet for the ECS Task.
+    6. **PrivSubnets**: Select the private subnet for the ECS Task.
-    6. **DBSubnets**: Select the private subnet for the database.
+    7. **DBSubnets**: Select the private subnet for the database.
-    7. **MinContainers**: Customize the minimum number of containers for the ECS, with a minimum value of 2.
+    8. **MinContainers**: Customize the minimum number of containers for the ECS, with a minimum value of 2.
-    8. **MaxContainers**: Customize the maximum number of containers for the ECS, with a maximum value of 10.
+    9. **MaxContainers**: Customize the maximum number of containers for the ECS, with a maximum value of 10.
-    9. **AutoScalingTargetCpuUtilization**: The percentage of resource utilization that is ensured to be no higher, maximum 100.
+    10. **AutoScalingTargetCpuUtilization**: The percentage of resource utilization that is ensured to be no higher, maximum 100.
-    10. **JavaOpts**: JAVA_OPTS environment variable.
+    11. **JavaOpts**: JAVA_OPTS environment variable.

 7. Choose **Next**.